jakobbouchard/jakobbouchard/src/content/work/bloodtoon.md

 ---
-title: Splatoon-style mechanic
+title: Bloodtoon
 description: I was in charge of recreating Splatoon’s ink mechanic for a project.
 publishDate: 2023-04-28 00:00:00
 attribution: Created as game dev student at <a href="https://uqat.ca">UQAT</a>
 url: https://marcoux.itch.io/bloodtoon
-videoPreview: /splatoon-style-mechanic
+videoPreview: /bloodtoon
-img: ./splatoon-style-mechanic.png
+img: ./bloodtoon.png
 filters:
   - Unreal Engine 5
 tags: